llRodroll/FCC/README.md

 ## Basic CSS

-* Create properties and clases for elements
+* Create properties and clases for elements.
-* Font size, Font, Family, Size of images, etc..
+* Font size, Font, Family, Size of images, etc...
+* Id's and classes.
+* Editing padding and margin.
+* Attributes